 Food sensitivities, however, are regulated by the IgG antibody.
 These types of reactions are much more common, but tend to be much milder and are often delayed.
 Also, people who have food sensitivities, tend to have them to multiple different foods.
 This can make them very difficult to pinpoint, because by the time they’ve had the reaction, time has passed, and they’ve eaten many other things.
 And, it’s possible to have eaten other foods during that time are also causing a reaction.

 It’s not normal for your body’s immune system to fight against the foods that you ingest.
 When it happens, it can be harmful to your GI tract.

 Food is absorbed in your body through the surface of the small intestine.
-The small intestine is also home to approximately 60 percent of your immune system.
-There is only one layer of cells that separate this part of your immune system from your gut.
+The small intestine is also home to approximately 80 percent of your immune system.

 When your body is constantly reacting to a food to which you are sensitive, it causes inflammation and breaks down that barrier between the food and your immune system.
 When the barrier is compromised, your immune system is exposed to foreign particles from undigested food and bacteria in your gut.
 This prevents your GI tract from functioning as it should and can cause symptoms that range from mild to severe, including: gas, bloating, constipation, and diarrhea.

 Since food sensitivities are triggered by a different antibody than food allergies, they often go undiagnosed.